dncuadrado/11bn-py-Simulator/README.md

 The training process will:
 - Initialize the custom environment with deployment and traffic datasets
 - Train the PPO agent using the specified hyperparameters
-- Log training metrics to TensorBoard
+- Log training metrics to Wandb (if configured)
 - Save model checkpoints to `trained_models/models/`